•

 Juan Sanabria, MD, MSc, FRCSC, FACS – (Marshall University Joan C. Edwards School of Medicine, West Virginia, USA)

 Dr. Juan Sanabria is a Professor of Surgery as well as the Vice-Chair and Scientific Director at the Marshall University School of Medicine.
 Dr. Sanabria grew up in South America, where he obtained his M.D., a degree that subsequently was validated at the University of Toronto.
-During his stay in Toronto, he published more than 20 peer review papers and was part of the team that started the living-related liver transplantation program, nowadays the most successful program of its kind in America.
+During his stay in Toronto, he published more than 20 peer-reviewed papers and was part of the team that started the living-related liver transplantation program, which is now the most successful program of its kind in America.
 He was also part of the team that started the Mount Sinai Cancer Registry for patients with familial polyposis, which has evolved to become today the Ontario Cancer Registry, the largest in Canada.
 Dr. Sanabria’s interests include primary liver tumors and liver regeneration, treatments for locally advanced liver and pancreas tumors, and patient/population outcomes.

 Errington C. Thompson, MD, FACS, FCCM – (Marshall University Joan C. Edwards School of Medicine, West Virginia, USA)